willwill2will/hi/README.md

 ### What is this repository for? ###

 * The ROBLOX Trade Currency Bot, created by iaz3(Diana Land)
-* Version 2.0.2
+* Version 3.0

 ### How do I get set up? ###

-* Download and install TCBot from [here](https://github.com/iaz3/TCBot/wiki/Downloads)
+* Download and install TCBot the releases tab.

 > A shortcut will be created on the desktop, running it will start the program.
 > NOTE: You only need the below Dependencies if you are NOT using the EXE